 \subsection{Ablation Study on Industrial Dataset (RQ2)}

-We conduct the ablation experiments in Table \ref{tab:abla_performance} to study how each module contributes to the overall performance of Ada-SID.
+We conduct the ablation experiments in Table \ref{tab:abla_performance} to study how each module contributes to the overall performance of ADC-SID.

-\subsubsection{Impact of adaptive Behavior-Content Alignment}
+\subsubsection{Impact of Adaptive Behavior-Content Alignment}

-\textbf{w/o the Alignment Strength Controller}: In this experiment, we disable the alignment Strength Controller and align content representations with collaborative embeddings indiscriminately.
-The performance degradation has demonstrated that it's significant to suppress the influence of noise in behavior-content alignment for semantic ID generation.
+\textbf{w/o the Alignment Strength Controller}: In this experiment, we disable the alignment strength controller and align content representations with collaborative embeddings indiscriminately.
+The performance degradation has demonstrated that it's significant to mitigate the collaborative noise from long-tail items that corrupts behavior–content alignment.

-\textbf{w/o the Behavior-Content Contrastive Learning}: In this experiments, we disable the adaptive Behavior-Content Alignment module, which leads to a consistent drop in both Recall and NDCG across all settings.
-This finding indicates a substantial modality gap between the content and behavioral domains, which hinders the model's ability to learn their shared information.
+\textbf{w/o the Behavior-Content Contrastive Learning}: In this experiment, we disable the adaptive behavior-content Alignment module, which leads to a consistent drop in both Recall and NDCG across all settings.
+This finding indicates a substantial modality gap between the content and behavioral domains, which hinders the model's ability to learn the shared information.
 The resulting performance degradation is therefore expected, as the contrastive learning component is crucial for bridging this gap and enabling effective behavior-content information fusion.